 ONSF College Undergraduate and Post-Graduate Internship Opportunities

-- Winter Shadowing Experience — 2 weeks, starting in January 2022
+- Winter Shadowing Experience — 2 weeks, starting in January each year

 Students applying for an intern position at ONSF should be organized, self-motivated critical thinkers interested in a career in medicine.